openbaton/docs/docs/vnfm-generic.md

 ### Script Execution Costraints

 During the INSTANTIATE and the MODIFY operations, scripts are executed in the VMs.
-The ordering of this scripts is defined in the NetworkServiceDescriptor from which the NetworkServiceRecord was created, in particural into the VirtalNetworkFunctionRecord->LifecycleEvents (see [VNFD doc][vnfd-link]).
+The ordering of this scripts is defined in the NetworkServiceDescriptor from which the NetworkServiceRecord was created, in particural into the VirtalNetworkFunctionRecord->LifecycleEvents (see VNFD).
 The available parameters are defined into the VirtalNetworkFunctionDescriptor fields:

 * provides
 * configurations